openwisp/docker-openwisp/README.md

 - **openwisp-websocket**: Dedicated container for handling websocket requests, eg. for updating location of mobile network devices.
 - **openwisp-celery**: Runs all the background tasks for OpenWISP, eg. updating configurations of your device.
+- **openwisp-celery-monitoring**: Runs background tasks that perform active monitoring checks, eg. ping checks and configuration checks.
+It also executes task for writing monitoring data to the timeseries DB.
 - **openwisp-celerybeat**: Runs periodic background tasks. eg. revoking all the expired certificates.
 - **openwisp-nginx**: Internet facing container that facilitates all the HTTP and Websocket communication between the outside world and the service containers.